RepEval2017/RepEval2017.github.io/shared_task.md

 </table>

 <span class="c4"></span>

+<span>**Update: Thanks to funding provided by a Google Faculty Research Award (to Bowman and Lazaridou), we plan to increase the size of teh dataset to at least 5x the scale reported above.
+Details to follow.**</span>

 <span>As in SNLI, each example will consist of two sentences and a label.
 The first sentence is drawn from a preexisting text source—either one of the sections of the</span> <span class="c2">[Open American National Corpus](https://www.anc.org/oanc/)</span><span> (OpenANC) or some other permissively licensed source.
 The second sentence is written by crowd workers as part of data collection.
 Data for each genre will be collected in a separate crowdsourcing task.
 The labels will be</span> <em>entailment</em><span>,</span> <em>neutral</em><span>, and <em>contradiction</em>, in roughly equal proportions.
 Some examples from the corpus can be seen below.</span>

 <span class="c4"></span>